voravichs/1st-module-challenge/README.md

     <div> tags containing the id for the earlier navigation links and the "section-style" class
     were replaced with the <article> tag, as each section could stand alone.

-# aside
+### aside

     Once again, the "benefit-lead," "benefit-brand," and "benefit-cost" classes have redundant CSS.
-The will all be consolidated into the "sidebar-style" class.
+They will all be consolidated into the "sidebar-style" class.

     Chronologically, the <aside> code is after the <main> code.
 Thus, the "sidebar-style" CSS code will be moved to be after the "section-style" CSS code.